Dutch Fehring: Coaching career

 After his baseball career ended, Fehring returned to Purdue and became their head baseball coach and assistant football coach from 1936 to 1942.
 After serving in World War II, Fehring was an assistant football coach for two years at Oklahoma and for one year at UCLA, where he recommended his college friend John Wooden for the head basketball coaching vacancy.

 Stanford

 In 1949, Fehring was hired as an assistant baseball and football coach at Stanford.
 He took over as head baseball coach in 1956, and coached for 11 years, culminating in a College World Series semifinals appearance in 1967.
 Along with his football coaching role in the 1952 Rose Bowl, Fehring has the unique distinction as a coach in both a College World Series and a Rose Bowl.
-He also served as an assistant coach for the United States team that played baseball at the 1964 Summer Olympics as a demonstration sport in Tokyo.